Office of the Administrative Director of the Courts

 The administrative director also has the responsibility of coordinating the Judiciary’s annual presentations to the Legislature, both for the Judiciary budget and for changes in laws relating to operation of the judicial system.

-The director’s offices include the following departments: Intergovernmental and Community Relations, Policy and Planning, Support Services and Human Resources.
+The director’s offices include the following departments: Intergovernmental and Community Relations, Policy and Planning, Support Services, Human Resources and Equal Employment Opportunity.

 The Intergovernmental and Community Relations Department includes the Center for Alternative Dispute Resolution, Children’s Justice Center, Judiciary History Center, Law Library, Office on Equality and Access to the Courts, Office of the Public Guardian, Communications and Community Relations Office, Staff Attorney and Volunteers in Public Service to the Courts.

-The Policy and Planning Department includes the Administrative Drivers License Revocation Office, Affirmative Action/EEO, Budget/Statistics/Capital Improvement Programs, Internal Audit, Legislative Coordination/Special Projects Office, Planning and Evaluation and the Repair and Maintenance Office.
+The Policy and Planning Department includes the Budget/Statistics/Capital Improvement Programs, Internal Audit, Legislative Coordination/Special Projects Office, Planning and Evaluation and the Repair and Maintenance Office.

 The Support Services Department includes the Admin Fiscal Office, Financial Services Division and the Information and Technology and Communications Division.